mmdagent-ex/site-doc/content.en/docs/05_run_contents.md

 ## Obtaining the Example Content

-The [example content](https://github.com/mmdagent-ex/example) is a repository that includes a minimal script, sample images and motions, the model "mei" for Open JTalk, and the CG models ["Gene"](https://github.com/mmdagent-ex/gene) and ["Uka"](https://github.com/mmdagent-ex/uka).
-Get the example content to learn about MMDAgent-EX on this site.
+The [sample content](https://github.com/mmdagent-ex/example) repository contains minimal scripts, sample images and motions, the Open JTalk voice model "mei", and the CG models "Gene" and "Uka".
+This site's explanations use this sample content, so please obtain it.

     example/
         |- main.mdf         Startup / Configuration